 9. Create New Pages

-In this CMS, pages are simply called articles.
-This can be a little confusing you come from a blogging background but don’t let that hold you up.
-You can create articles via Content > Articles > Add New Article.
-Alternatively, use the shortcut on the control panel.
-Both will get you to a very similar editing screen as you used before.
+In Joomla, pages are called articles.
+This can be a little confusing if you come from a blogging background, but don’t let that hold you up.
+You can create articles via Content > Articles > New Article.
+Alternatively, use the shortcut on the dashboard.
+Both will take you to the content editor.

-Create and format content the same way as you did earlier.
-When you are done, under Alias you are able to determine a permalink (meaning page URL).
-It often makes sense to put a keyword here instead of using the article title.
-Under Status make sure that it is set to Publish before saving.
+Create and format content the same way as you did earlier with modules.
+When you are done, under Alias you can set a custom permalink (page URL).
+It often makes sense to put a keyword here instead of using the auto-generated alias from the article title.
+Under Status, make sure it is set to Published before saving.

 To allow visitors to access your new page, it’s time to assign it to a menu.
-For that, under Menus, find the one with the house icon assigned to it.
-That is your currently active one.
+Under Menus, find the one with the house icon – that is your currently active main menu.

-To assign a new link to it, hover over it and pick Add New Menu Item.
-Doing so will take you to the screen below.
+To add a new link, hover over the menu and pick Add New Menu Item.
+This takes you to the configuration screen.

-Under Menu Item Type, select Article > Single Article.
-Then, under Select Article, you can choose existing content on your site via Select and then clicking on the title of the one you want to assign.
+Under Menu Item Type, select Articles > Single Article.
+Then, under Select Article, click Select and choose the article you want to link to.

-When you are satisfied and go back to your site, the new item should now appear.
+When you go back to your site, the new item should now appear in the navigation.

 11. Add a Blog Section

-Publishing blog posts in Joomla basically works the same way as creating pages.
-The only difference: you assign your blog posts to a category.
-For that, we first need one.
+Publishing blog posts in Joomla works similarly to creating pages.
+The key difference: you assign your blog posts to a category.
+For that, we first need to create one.

-Go to Content > Categories > Add New Category.
-It takes you to the same editor as before.
-In this case, you only have to input a name at the top (e.g. Blog) then save and close.
+Go to Content > Categories > New Category.
+Enter a name at the top (e.g. Blog), then save and close.

-After that, you can assign the category to your menu the same way you did with the page before.
+After that, assign the category to your menu the same way you did with pages.
 Only this time, under Menu Item Type, choose Articles > Category Blog.

 Make sure to select your Blog category under Choose a Category.
 Then, check that it’s assigned to the right menu and give it a menu title that makes sense.
-Save and close to get it on your site.
-From now on, any article that you assign to your Blog category will show up in the form of a blog post under that menu item.
+Save and close.
+From now on, any article that you assign to your Blog category will show up as a blog post under that menu item.

 12. Install Extensions